Top photo is field with barbed-wire fence, photo two is two men standing in baby chick hatchery, photo three is sprinklers watering soybean field.

 Review process

-Awardees will be selected through a competitive process where applications are evaluated by a review committee based on criteria shared in the RFP.
-MDA staff estimate applicants will be notified during January 2025 about the outcome of their application.
+Awardees are selected through a competitive process where applications are evaluated by a review committee based on criteria described in the RFP.

 Beginning Farmer Equipment and Infrastructure Grant Q&A